zapier/zapier-platform/packages/cli/README.md

 > Hint: You can access the data tied to your authentication via the `bundle.authData` property in any method called in your app.
 Exceptions exist in OAuth and Session auth.
 Please see them below.

+> Note: Authentication is required for integrations intending to go public on Zapier.

 ### Basic

 Useful if your app requires two pieces of information to authentication: `username` and `password` which only the end user can provide.
 By default, Zapier will do the standard Basic authentication base64 header encoding for you (via an automatically registered middleware).